SengdowJones/SengdowJones/README.md

 <h3>🌱 Sengdao Inthavong (@SengdowJones) </h3>

-Sengdao is a senior at Northwestern University studying Computer Science who is driven by an adoration for software engineering, design, and soccer.
+Sengdao studied Computer Science at Northwestern University.
+He is driven by an adoration for software engineering, design, and soccer.
 Winner of the 2022 Northwestern Data Visualization Contest, they interned as a Software Engineer Intern at JPMorgan Chase in Summer 2023.

 Here are some projects they are most proud of: